-To tackle and solve nationwide social issues, the CCCJ has established the Red Feather Community Impact Fund.
+CCCJ established the Red Feather Community Impact Fund in 2016 to tackle and solve nationwide social issues.
 Through this new fund, CCCJ is looking to expand its scope to help solve problems such as relative poverty—an issue that all local Community Chests are seeing in their districts.
-By taking a more holistic approach, the CCCJ can continue to confront this and other nationwide challenges, such as combatting social exclusion and isolation, helping the poor, assisting the disabled, and providing support to victims of abuse.
+According to OECD data in 2015, Japan’s child poverty rate is 13.9%.
+Japan’s rate of child poverty is higher than the average of 13.2% among other member nations of OECD.
+The overall poverty rate is 15.6%, ranking 29th of 36 OECD member nations.
+By taking a more holistic approach, CCCJ can continue to confront this and other nationwide challenges, such as combating social exclusion and isolation, helping the poor, assisting the disabled, and providing support to victims of abuse.

 *Relative poverty is the ratio of people whose income falls below the poverty line; taken as half the median household income of the total population.

 *Child poverty is calculated by dividing a household’s disposable income by the number of family members.